ethical-haquer/Galaxy-Flasher/README.md

 In addition to [Thor's own issues](https://github.com/Samsung-Loki/Thor/issues), here are Thor GUI's:

 Functional:
-+ Actually flashing files is currently broken.
++ Flashing Odin archives is currently broken.
 The code that handles this needs to be re-written.
 + Currently, the only interactive Thor commands (ones that require user input, such as "flashFile") that can be used are "connect" and "flashTar".
 This doesn't affect non-interactive Thor commands that don't require input, such as "help", "begin odin", etc.

 Aesthetic: